2011: Jane Child's Nose Chain

 I’ve been playing “music detective” for more than 10 years now, and in the course of my studies, I’ve often neglected to do maintenance on the connections I’ve already made with music.

 The reason I’m coming up short in this lifelong skirmish has a lot to do with my TMT name: Gumshoe.
 You see, (in my own mind, at least) I’ve been playing “music detective” for more than 10 years now, and in the course of my studies, I’ve often neglected to do maintenance on the connections I’ve already made with music.
-In hopes of finding audio foreign to my ear, I’ve forgotten warm familiarity is one of the most exciting things about audio in the first place.
-Not only that, but I find a lot of the music my brain despises is loved and craved, with insane devotion, by my heart.
+In hopes of finding oblique audio, I’ve forgotten warm familiarity is one of the most exciting things about music in the first place.
+Not only that, but I find a lot of the stuff my brain despises is loved and craved, with insane devotion, by my heart.

 What can I do when certain audio artifacts that make the least logical sense somehow, someway, make a connection with me and please me much more than most of the records I appreciate through a more academic lens?
 As a reviewer, I’m horrified by this trend, but there’s a wild card here: The music my heart likes also tends to be music other humans — more than five in every state — enjoy.
 So it helps me connect with the other humans, something I seem to get worse at every year.